-A few weeks ago we talked in our blog about the rise in maritime transport prices that has been evident this year.
+A few weeks ago we talked in our blog about the rising shipping costs in maritime transport that has been evident this year.
 We wanted to follow up on what is happening after the summer and how it is affecting companies' day-to-day business.
 To do so, we have gathered the testimony of Judith Salgado, an expert in international logistics of Grupo Cobra, who has offered us her point of view on the situation.

 Have you noticed an increase in maritime transport prices in the last year?

 Absolutely yes.
 For any professional involved in the supply sector, whether buyer, seller or logistician, the price increases that have taken place since 2020 have not been indifferent.
 Specifically in my case, the prices that we were handling in Q4 2019 have increased by more than 300% during 2020, reaching an increase of 1000% in 2021 for containers with a Chinese port of origin.